-- (a) All BCLC mandated training, or training by other regulatory authorities will be required to be completed on the employee's own time and will not be paid by the Employer.
+- (a) All BCLC mandated training, or training by other regulatory authorities will be required to be completed on the employee's own time.
+The Employer will pay the employee 50% of the hours required to complete the training, as outlined by the course guidelines, upon successful completion of the training at straight-time pay at their primary job code.
 In situations where employees do not have a computer/internet to complete mandated training, the Employer will provide reasonable access to employer-owned computers/internet in order for employees to successfully complete mandated training. - (b) The Employer will post a list every two months, providing employees notice that their regulatory or mandated training is about to expire.
 Employees must ensure their training and certifications are renewed at least two weeks prior to its expiry.